jsnbly/milestone3/README.md

 7. Replace this with app.run(debug=True) this will allow the app to diplay debugging information in the browser
 8. Open a web browser and point it to http://127.0.0.1:5000 to view running version

+Before Final Deployment all Passwords used in development were removed so anything in code tree is no longer valid.

 ## Credits
 I would like to credit my mentor as he helped with explaning the use of regular expressions in my search code